romainVala/SIAM/README.md

 it should also run on mps, just specify `-device mps`

 ### More options:
-For very small baby brain, the total volume is too small, and you need to scale the volume up, for the model to work. you can achieve it by changing nifti header voxel size.
+For very small baby brain, you need to scale the volume up, for the model to work.
+You can achieve it, without resampling,  by changing nifti header voxel size.
 This will be done on the fly when using the `-voxelsize x.x` where `x.x` is a float for the new (fake) voxel size.
-Typically for newborn brain we multiply the voxel size by 1.4.
+Typically for newborn brain we multiply the voxel size by 1.4, in order to get a Total Intracranial Volume similar to an adult brain.
+The prediction result is then converted back to the original resolution
 Only use if you have near isotropic resolution

 To summarize all inputs parameters, refer to the help functionality: